aminbista66/cryptolook/README.md

-### All right reserved to the developer aminbista6666
+### All rights reserved to the developer aminbista6666